James, a bond-servant of God and of the Lord Jesus Christ,

-(a) Jakobus, also known as James the Just, was the brother of Jesus (Matt.
+(a) Jakobus, Several men named James are mentioned in the New Testament, but it is traditionally believed that this James was James the Just, the step-brother of Jesus (Matt.
 13:55, Mark 6:3, Gal.
-1:19) and the leader of the church in Jerusalem.
+1:19).
 As a younger man, James did not believe that Jesus was the Messiah (John 7:5).
 However, after the risen Lord appeared to him (1 Cor.
 15:7), James became a new man.
-Later he became the prominent leader of the church in Jerusalem (Acts 15:13, 21:18, Gal.
+Later he became the letter-writing leader of the church in Jerusalem (Acts 15:13, 21:18, 25, Gal.
 2:9).
 According to Josephus, James was martyred for his faith in AD62 (Antiquities, 20.9.1).

 (b) A bond-servant of God.
 James’ humility is astonishing.
 Although he was an apostle (Gal.
 1:19), he introduces himself as a servant (see inskrywing for Rom.
 1:1).
 Although he grew up in the same household as Jesus, he says nothing about his pedigree.
 His performance and reputation do not matter.
 What matters is Jesus our Lord and Christ.

 (c) Lord Jesus Christ; sien inskrywing for Jas.
 2:1.